bhartiy/learnsellacious/pages/46.delivery Slots/for-version-2-0/12.store-availability/docs.md

 ![](Screenshot%202020-05-21%20at%2010.38.24%20AM.png)

-   This can be set from frontend edit profile of sller (optional)
+   This can be set from frontend edit profile of seller (optional)

 ![](Screenshot%202020-05-21%20at%2010.39.00%20AM.png)